-Defense budget experts began discussing the likelihood of an interim continuing resolution (CR) to start FY2017 early in the second session of the 114th Congress.1 As the start of FY2017 approaches, congressional consideration of an interim CR to fund the federal government through the opening months of the fiscal year is thought likely.
-In that light, this report provides a basic discussion of interim CRs and highlights some specific issues that may arise for the Department of Defense (DOD) under a CR.
+This report provides a basic discussion of interim CRs and highlights some specific issues that may arise for the Department of Defense (DOD) under the CR.
 It also provides a brief look at select FY2017 defense programs that could be affected by an interim CR.
-For more detailed information on CRs, CRS Report R42647, Continuing Resolutions: Overview of Components and Recent Practices, by James V. Saturno and Jessica Tollestrup, and CRS Report RL34700, Interim Continuing Resolutions (CRs): Potential Impacts on Agency Operations, by Clinton T. Brass.
+For more detailed information on CRs, see CRS Report R44653, Overview of Continuing Appropriations for FY2017 (H.R.
+5325), coordinated by James V. Saturno, CRS Report R42647, Continuing Resolutions: Overview of Components and Recent Practices, by James V. Saturno and Jessica Tollestrup, and CRS Report RL34700, Interim Continuing Resolutions (CRs): Potential Impacts on Agency Operations, by Clinton T. Brass.